buyingpropertyintamarindo.com

 🌧️ Green Season / Low Season (May – November)

-The rainy season — though "rainy" is misleading.
-Mornings are usually sunny; rain typically falls in late afternoon for 1–3 hours.
-The landscape turns impossibly green.
-Many travelers prefer it.
+The rainy season — though calling it "rainy" scares off tourists who imagine Thailand monsoons.
+The reality: mornings are usually sunny and gorgeous.
+Rain typically falls in late afternoon (3pm–6pm) for 1–3 hours, then clears.
+The landscape turns impossibly lush and green.
+The ocean is calmer.
+Wildlife is more active.
+Crowds are gone.
+Many seasoned travelers prefer green season to high season.

 Luxury vacation rental property with pool at dusk